hpi-swa-teaching/TogglClient/packages/TogglClient-Core.package/TogglClient.class/README.md

-Provides UI and display logic for a toggl client in Squeak
+Provides UI and display logic for adding and displaying time entries as well as synchronise with toggl server